Peter Kwasniewski: Music

-Beyond teaching and writing, Kwasniewski has also worked as a choirmaster and composer.
+Kwasniewski has also worked as a choirmaster and composer.
 He studied composition and conducting with Roy Horton, abbey organist and music teacher at Delbarton School at St. Mary's Abbey in Morristown, New Jersey.
 After this he became an assistant choir director at Thomas Aquinas College in Santa Paula, California (1990–1994).
 While in graduate school at the Catholic University of America he served as director of the Schola Cantorum at Old St. John's Catholic Church in Silver Spring, Maryland (1994–1998) and later directed music at the International Theological Institute in Gaming, Austria (1999–2006).
 He was the founding choirmaster and schola director at Wyoming Catholic College (2007–2018) until the time he left to pursue a full-time writing career.

 Among compositions that have received numerous concert and church performances since 1990 may be included settings of the Catholic Mass, religious motets, English hymns, Christmas carols, and liturgical antiphons and acclamations.
 The Mass settings include Missa Spiritus Domini (1994), Missa Spe Salvi (1995, rev. 2012), Missa Brevis à 3 (1997/2020), Missa Hereditas Mihi à 3 (2016), Missa Honorificentia Populi Nostri (2017), and Missa Rex in Æternum (2018).
 The work Seven Mandatum Antiphons (2010), consisting of English a cappella settings of the texts from the Maundy Thursday liturgy for the washing of the feet, was dedicated to Arvo Pärt on the occasion of the latter's 75th birthday.

 Ensembles that have performed Kwasniewski's choral music include the Ecclesia Choir (dir.
 Timothy Woods), the Vittoria Ensemble (dir.
 Rick Wheeler), Cantiones Sacrae (dir.
 Graeme Adamson)—which recorded a CD, Divine Inspirations, of Kwasniewski's music together with that of British composer Nicholas Wilton—and Cantus Magnus (dir.
 Matthew Schellhorn).